-Between 80-90% of students remanded to the custody of DYS struggle to read and are several grade levels behind where they should be in terms of their academic performance.
-We currently use the Woodcock Johnson-IV and/or the WRAT5 as screeners then administer the CTOPP to determine which students need further testing and interventions that will improve both their reading and comprehension.
+Over one-third of students remanded to the custody of DYS struggle to read and are several grade levels behind where they should be in terms of their academic performance.
+We currently use the Woodcock Johnson-IV and/or the WRAT5 as screeners, then administer the CTOPP, to determine which students need further testing and interventions that will improve both their reading skills and comprehension levels.

-All groups of students benefit from these efforts, including ESL, Special Education, 504, males, females, low socio-economic, highly mobile, Specific Learning Disability, etc. We strive to provide all DYS students with equal opportunities to strengthen their reading skills, recognize words, and comprehend the meanings of what they have read.
-We know if our students can do these things, the chances of them experiencing success in many aspects of their lives will increase greatly.
+We strive to provide all DYS students with equal opportunities to strengthen their reading skills, recognize words, and comprehend the meanings of what they have read.
+All DYS students benefit from these efforts, including special education, 504, low socio-economic, highly mobile, Specific Learning Disability, etc. We know if our students can do these things, the chances of them experiencing success in many aspects of their lives will increase greatly.